MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

 5. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-6. Select your Azure Sentinel Workspace.
+6. Select your Azure Sentinel Workspace you created earlier.

-7. From the Data Connectors Tab, select the **Threat intelligence - TAXII (Preview)** connector.
+7. From the Data Connectors tab, select the **Threat intelligence - TAXII (Preview)** connector.

-8. Select **Open connector** page on the connector information blade.
+8. Select **Open connector page** on the connector information blade.

 9. In the Configuration area, for the Friendly name enter *PhishURLs*